Polirecyliente/SGConocimiento/Programming/B01_C/01_Language_basics.md

 This document is about the C programming language and its features.

-The C language is a compiled language, which means that a compiler is needed
+The C language is a compiled language, which means that a compiler is needed to convert C source code into binary code.

 # Basic syntax

+Source code files of the C language have the file extension `.c`

 <!--

-//T// Contents
-//T// Basic syntax
 //T// Variables, constants, literals

 //T// compile any C file /path/to/file1.c in a terminal with